Exercise-3: Computation of present value of an annuity

 Solution:

 Because Sophia needs equal amounts at the end of each year, it is an annuity.
-She needs to invest an amount that is equal to the present value of this annuity at given interest rate.
+In order to get $2,000 at the end of each year, she needs to invest an amount equal to the present value of this annuity at given interest rate.
 Let’s calculate the present value of annuity for Sophia assuming the given interest rates of 15% and 18%.

 (1) If the interest rate is 15%: